jeremyfelt/Youtube-Favorite-Video-Posts/readme.txt

 * Max Items To Fetch
     * If you aren't a regular YouTube favoriter, you may want to reduce this so that your server doesn't process the same items over and over again.
 * Post Type
     * By default a new custom post type for YouTube favorites has been added.
-You can change this to any of your other custom post types.
+You can change this to any of your other custom post types or the WordPress default 'post'.
 * Default Post Status
     * Choose to publish the new posts immediately, or save them as drafts for later processing.
 * Feed Fetch Interval
-    * Defaults to hourly, but can be changed to either daily or twice daily.
+    * Defaults to hourly, but can be changed to any interval registered with your WordPress setup.

+Filters are available for:

+* 'yfvp_new_video_embed_code' - Alter or replace the video embed code before the new post is created
+* 'yfvp_new_video_item_title' - Alter or replace the video title before the new post is created

+Checkout the [example code for the new filters] (http://jeremyfelt.com/wordpress/2012/05/12/filters-in-youtube-favorite-video-posts).

 == Installation ==